Highlander: The Search for Vengeance: MacLeod heritage

 In the story, Colin was born in Roman Britain, but his true surname, which is never given, was not MacLeod at birth.
 One of the flashback scenes shows him achieving this honor after he fought alongside Clan MacLeod in an unknown battle, presumably because Octavius was fighting for the opposition.
 The Clansmen honor Colin, and name him a MacLeod for giving his life for their cause.
 Once he regains life, as all Immortals do, Colin adopts the name, and keeps it for the rest of his life, as it was with the MacLeods that Colin learned the values that would one day assist him in overcoming his unyielding lust for vengeance.

+Production

+In August 2004, it was announced that Imagi Animation Studios and Davis-Panzer Productions were developing an animated Highlander feature which would be animated by Madhouse.
+The script was written by David Abramowitz who had previously served as a head writer on Highlander: The Series.
+Producer Galen Walker said the project came about from the producers desire to take a western franchise and filter it through an anime style.
+As Yoshiaki Kawajiri was a fan of the Highlander franchise this led to him being hired to direct the film.
+The initial plan for the film was to have the film directly tie to Highlander: The Series including having the cast of that series serve as voice actors, but during the pre-production the producers ended up moving in a different direction and only Jim Byrnes was retained.

 Director's cut

 Producer H. Galen Walker said in an interview: "There's about seven or eight additional scenes in the Japanese version that we cut out in the U.S.—one, just for timing, and just for pace of story.
 That was the big issue.
 I'm sure Mr. Kawajiri was really unhappy about the cut, but this was what the other producers thought was best for everybody."
 An opening exposition text-sequence, which is traditional for Highlander films, was also added for the American version.
 Walker said that Kawajiri's original cut "will probably be out later this year," in an interview conducted in June 2007.
 More than a year later, the director's cut was finally released in Japan on December 5, 2008 with the running time of 95 minutes (10 minutes longer than the U.S. version).